Hamsik2rang/Learn-OpenGL-With-Tutorials/README.md

 # Learn-OpenGL-With-Tutorials
-All contents in this repository is on [LearnOpenGL.com](https://learnopengl.com/).
+All contents in this repository is based on [LearnOpenGL.com](https://learnopengl.com/).